xiangyaosjsu/Data-Classification-Performance-Assessment-/README.md

 **Project**: Smoking and Drinking Classification

 **Project Target**: predict whether a person is a smoker and/or a drinker according to body signals.
-- Models/methods: based on data character, I would aplly different and applicable methods/models to predict smoker, drinker, smoker & drinker respectively using body signal variables.
+- Models/methods: based on data character, I would apply different and applicable methods/models to predict smoker, drinker, smoker & drinker respectively using body signal variables.
 - EDA: to present the distribution and characteristics of each variable; also relationship between/among variables, such as correlation.
 - Prediction performance will be compared across models to choose a best model for different response y.
 - Various data visualization methods would be applied to assist in presenting analysis results.